Vishwjeet-Feb/functions/README.md

  * columnInd: The index of the column containing the desired table cell.
 * This function is particularly useful when developers need to access and manipulate the properties or contents of a specific cell within a grid using jQuery methods.

+### Usage:

+Developers can call this function with the identifier or selector of the desired grid, along with the row and column indices, to obtain the jQuery object representing the specified table cell.

 ### Exmple Input

 ```js